Ahlfeldt/ABRSQOL-toolkit/README.md

 **Acknowledgements**

-We thank [Max von Mylius](https://github.com/maximylius) for impdlmenting the algorithm in Python and Stata.
+We thank [Max von Mylius](https://github.com/maximylius) for implementing the algorithm in Python and Stata.